-Part II will be the angry post.
+Part II is the angry post.
 Here’s where I move from descriptives to analysis.
 I give you my argument (spoiler: I think quals is trash), and provide some reasons why.

 Finally, since academia ain’t changing anytime soon, Part III focuses on advice and tips.
 I share some blog posts I found along the way and useful tips I received from older students, but caution against thinking that there is any one-size-fits-all model.
 The argument of Part III is that qualifying exams are so individual that it’s difficult to provide universal advice, but you should pick and choose what sounds useful to you.

 The format of qualifying exams varies widely, even with the same field.
 In this post, I’ll be talking about a written exam in a Sociology PhD program.
 In my department, students take their exams in one area (mine was in race and ethnicity) and have three readers: two chosen by the student, one assigned as a “generalist” reader.
 The exam itself lasts three days (72 hours), during which you need to answer three questions in 30 pages.